Ensifera-rules/Ensifera-SRD/pages/combat.md

 You swim and climb at half speed.
 Rough terrain also halve your speed.
 If your are Slow, halve your base speed.
 Minimum speed is 1.
 #### Moving
 You can move up to your speed.
 You may pass through allies if there is enough space, but not enemies.
-If you start the Opening phase outside of melee range, you may add 1d6 to your speed.
+If you start the Opening phase outside of melee range, you may move up to twice your speed.
 You may try to evade the combat (see Encounters, Chase).
 If you are in melee range, you can only move closer to the enemy unless you disengage and retreat.
 To disengage and retreat from melee, you have to forgo all other actions this round and can move up to your speed away from the melee.